Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/index.md

 With synthetic interactions, Prerendering enables you to maximize the visibility of your dynamically generated content, ensuring a more effective indexing by web crawlers.

-A specific interaction is called a _policy_.
+A set of rules that govern a synthetic interaction is called a _policy_.
+The policy governs which pages the interaction is executed on, the HTML selector acted upon, and so on.

 :::note
 Although synthetic interactions might make your UI appear odd during the rendering process, it doesn't impact how bots interpret the page.